klumw/copper-examples/README.md

-Copper Examples
+Copper examples
 ===============
-Copper Examples is the result of a workflow engine review.
+Copper Examples is the result of a workflow engine review I did.
 The examples are showing how copper workflow engine can be used in a cloud environment.
-A lightweight JEE server together with a postgres database are used as runtime environment packaged in docker containers.
+A lightweight JEE server and a postgres database are used together with docker container support.
 In this setup copper-engine runs within a webapp that utilizes JPA, Pooling and Jersey REST support provided by a payara micro server.